 Enter the auth code in the page that will open after that and click Continue.

 Select your privacy options and proceed to payment.

-On the following page choose whether you wish to just transfer the domain or add hosting services to the package
+On the following page choose whether you wish to just transfer the domain or add extra services to the package

 Once you have made your selection proceed to checkout page